mattfeng/ibd/talks-iap-2022/ibd-tracker/README.md

 - Marjolein Klaassen, IBD Tracker: identifying biomarkers in the gut microbiome predictive of an IBD flare

-- Current focus on those already with IBD
-  - How do we prevent flare-ups?

 ## Notes
 - Identifying the bacteria present in the microbiome
   - No single bacteria as obvious factor